mmistakes/so-simple-theme/_posts/2014-02-11-review-of-the-first-weekly-meeting.md

 ---
 layout: post
-title: "A review of our first meeting"
+title: "A review of our first weekly meeting"
 author: peter
 categories: ['blog']
 ---